Tipping in Cancun

 Tipping at All Inclusive Hotels in Cancun

 Many have carefully calculated formulas regarding tipping at all-inclusive hotels, such as a dollar every drink and $5 to start and finish their session.
-That to me seems a little too overthinking it.
+That to me seems a little too much like overthinking it.
 Just give what you feel the service deserved.

-One thing to remember is that travel agents will often describe an All Inclusive resort as “having tips included” in the price you pay.
+One thing to remember is that travel agents will often describe an All Inclusive resort as “tips included” in the price you pay.
 That is true to a certain extent.
 A tiny portion of your payment is separated into a tip fund and shared amongst the employees.

 Tipping at Restaurants and Nightclubs in Cancun

 In some places particularly at some open bar nightclubs, the game changes and you may not receive good service unless you tip up front.
 Many is the time I’ve seen a ‘deaf’ bar tender completely ignore requests for drinks while pointing at a tip bucket.

 Whenever we go to a club, which isn’t often these days, rather than go to the bar and ask for drinks we always find a waiter that is serving tables.
-We’ll give him a $10 tip when he has delivered our first round of drinks.
+We’ll give him a $10 or $20 tip when he has delivered our first round of drinks.
 That gets him hungry for more and will result in him bringing you drinks all night.
 We don’t tip every round but every so often we’ll tip him another $5 or so.

 When paying your bill at the end of the night at restaurant, bar or club, always check if the tip has already been included.
 This is actually against the law, but some places will try it on.
 They will hope you don’t notice and tip on top of the already included tip.

 Tipping Taxi Drivers in Cancun

 Should You Tip in Dollars or Pesos?

 You’ll probably know that there are two accepted currencies in Cancun.
 US Dollars and Mexican Pesos.
-Inside the Cancun Hotel Zone Dollars are fairly commonplace, but in the urban areas of Cancun where the staff live Pesos are the predominant currency.
+Inside the Cancun Hotel Zone Dollars are fairly common, but in the urban areas of Cancun where the staff live Pesos are the main currency.